| |

 mental reference it becomes an endless and futile pursuit to listen for differences between

-illusion of live sound.
+illusion of live sound and space.

 |